84 Highland Avenue, Suite 201

 Daniel Canty joins ProEx from Sports Therapy & Rehabilitation, a two-location practice recently acquired by ProEx Physical Therapy.
 Daniel, a graduate of Salem State College with a Bachelor of Science degree also serves as Head Athletic Trainer at Bishop Fenwick High School in Peabody.
 Prior to coming on board with ProEx, Dan served in the dual role of exercise technician and athletic trainer with Sports Therapy & Rehabilitation, a two-location practice recently acquired by ProEx Physical Therapy.
 Originally from Lynnfield, he now lives in North Reading where in his spare time enjoys sports, movies, music and activities with friends.

-Iris joins ProEx from Sports Therapy & Rehabilitation, a two-location practice recently acquired by ProEx Physical Therapy.
-A graduate of the University of North Carolina with a degree in Physical Education and Dance Performance, Iris received a Physical Therapist Assistant degree from North Shore Community College and her MEd in Interdisciplinary Studies from Cambridge College.
-Iris is an Adjunct Faculty member in both the Sport & Movement Science Department of Salem State University and the Sport Science Department of Endicott College.
-Originally from Johnston, South Carolina, he now lives in Swampscott where in her spare time enjoys reading, needlework and dance.
+Iris is originally from Johnston, South Carolina.
+She is A graduate of the University of North Carolina with a degree in Physical Education and Dance Performance.
+Iris received a Physical Therapist Assistant degree from North Shore Community College and her MEd in Interdisciplinary Studies from Cambridge College.
+She is an Adjunct Faculty member in both the Sport & Movement Science Department of Salem State University and the Sport Science Department of Endicott College.
+Iris now lives in Swampscott where in her spare time enjoys reading, needlework and dance.